 People who Like your page are called Fans, and they will see your business posts in their NewsFeed.

 The number of fans who see your posts is called Reach.
-In 2015, Facebook reach is in the single digits for the average business page.
+In 2020, organic Facebook reach (reach you achieve without ads) is around 6.5% for the average business page.
 The more a fan engages with your posts, the more consistently they'll see your posts.

 Why is reach so small?
 You have limited space in your Facebook NewsFeed: most people like 150 brands on Facebook.
 If they saw posts from every brand, there would be no room for their friend's posts.